Marcel9494/Marcel9494/README.md

 ### Hi there 👋, my name is Marcel
 and I come from Germany.
 I have study Informatics with focus media informatics.
-At the moment I work by a international concern as a C++ Software Developer (5+ years of professional experience).
+At the moment I work by a international concern as a C++/C# Software Developer (5+ years of professional experience).
 As a hobby I'm programming and designing my own web- and mobile apps with Flutter, Dart, Firebase, Javascript and Node.js.
 For examples of my work see my Github repositories.

 Skills: FLUTTER / DART / HTML / CSS / UI / UX / Python / C# / C++